-In August this year I got the opportunity to spend three weeks in Ghana with Akwaaba volunteers, volunteering on the Veterinary project.
+In August this year I got the opportunity to volunteer in Ghana with Akwaaba volunteers.
+I spent three weeks volunteering on the Veterinary project.
 Stepping off the plane into the new, humid climate I had no idea what the next 3 weeks were going to hold.
 I knew very little about Ghana, except that I had two weeks of working at the Veterinary practice and a week to fill travelling around this unknown country.

 However any nerves were quickly dissipated as I found King, who created the charity along with Jordan, waiting outside the airport, and was offered to go straight to a local bar to meet Jordan and the other volunteers.
 Here I was not only introduced to the others, but to the vibrant night life and incredible atmosphere that fills the bars and restaurants in Accra, that I came to absolutely love.

 There were 4 other volunteers staying in the beautiful house in Accra whilst I was there.
 The house is in a town called Labadi, about 20 minutes from the centre of Accra.
 There’s a girls’ dorm and a boys’ dorm, and a great communal area where we all bonded very quickly.
+Everyone was spending time on different projects as a volunteer.
 We spent many evenings enjoying wonderful dinners followed by card games, and sunbathing in the courtyard outside the house.

 King and Jordan also organised loads of outings every evening and on the weekends, which allow you to really get to know the city.
 We had the most hilarious times at Karaoke, watching salsa dancing and going out for a meal.
 The city of Accra has an amazing atmosphere, and everyone is always ready to enjoy themselves.
 We were lucky enough to be in Accra over the Chale Wote festival, where the streets are filled with art and colour, and people dancing and performing.
 It’s hard not to fall in love with the lively atmosphere that fills the city.
 All the people I met in Ghana were just so friendly and eager to help, always ready to give you directions or help you out in any way they could.
 The country is also stunning, with so much variety.
 From the beautiful beaches, to watching elephants in the dense jungles, to the most remote and stunning mountain villages, they were some of the most beautiful views I’ve ever seen.